Furnace Creek Resort, a sustainably run oasis, is often referred to as the “lowest, hottest, driest area in North America.”

 The pools use a flow-through system that brings the water through the pools, then through the gardens and golf course ponds.
 The golf course ponds then irrigate the entire golf course.
 It’s quite brilliant to see in action.
 The remaining water in the ponds has been used to create a Certified Audubon Cooperative Sanctuary for birds.

 Renewable Energy Wins

-We trot back to the ranch and I exchange Macho for a passenger van to ride out to see one of the resort's most exciting sustainable features.
-Furnace Creek Resort has adopted modern sustainable practices, and its operator Xanterra Parks & Resorts has reduced solid waste 44% and water usage by 19% over the last five years.
+We trot back to the ranch and I exchange Macho for a passenger van to ride out to see one of the resorts most exciting sustainable features.
+Furnace Creek Resort has adopted modern sustainable practices and it’s operator Xanterra Parks & Resorts has reduced solid waste 44% and water usage by 19% over the last 5 years.
 Waste vegetable oil is now converted to biodiesel for the golf course maintenance mowers.
 Natural green dye is used on the golf course to reduce watering.
 A modern Building Management System alone has reduced energy use by 10%.

-Most exciting has been their ability to convert one-third of the resort's energy use to solar power.
-I met Heather Willis, director of sustainability at Xanterra Parks & Resorts, and she proudly walks me around the five-acre, one megawatt, photovoltaic system.
-The system’s 5,740 solar panels can create more than 2.3million kWh/year and has been active since 2008, preventing the production of 665,000 tons of carbon dioxide, nitrogen oxide, and sulfur dioxide omissions.
-It’s designed specifically for the site and is directly wired to the resort's grid, versus using batteries.
-“The only thing we should have thought of is not placing it so close to the golf course!”
+Most exciting has been their ability to convert 1/3 of the resorts energy use to solar power.
+I met Heather Willis, Director of Sustainability at Xanterra Parks & Resorts and she proudly walks me around the 5-acre, one megawatt, photovoltaic system.
+The system’s 5,740 solar panels can create more than 2.3million kWh/year and has been active since 2008 preventing the production of 665,000 tons of carbon dioxide, nitrogen oxide and sulfur dioxide omissions.
+It’s designed specifically for the site, and is directly wired to the resorts grid versus using batteries.
+“The only thing we should of thought of is not placing it so close to the golf course!”
 Heather points out that occasionally stray balls will damage a panel.

-To learn more about Furnace Creek Resort, visit furnacecreekresort.com.
+To learn more about The Furnace Creek resort visit www.furnacecreekresort.com.